iTwin/itwinjs-core/docs/learning/guidelines/documentation-link-syntax.md

 | A class|`($package/Class)`| links to the documentation for *Class* in *package*
 | A method|`($package/Class.method)`|links to the documentation for *Class.method* in *package*

+> Package aliases can be added to config/docSites.json to allow for shorter names to be used as the package variable.
+Ex: common -> imodeljs-common.

 > Note: It is possible to include a `[label]` prefix when linking to a Class or method.
 That should rarely be necessary, and is discouraged since it can be wrong and misleading.

 ## Linking Markdown -> Markdown